 Attics can become light-filled creative studios with clever design.

 Case Study: For a writer in Portland, we converted a dusty attic into a light-filled creative studio.
-The sloped ceilings—once considered a limitation—became the room’s most distinctive feature when highlighted with strategic lighting.
+The sloped ceilings, once considered a limitation, became the room’s most distinctive feature when highlighted with strategic lighting.

-“I never imagined I could love working in what used to be our storage dump,” she told me.
-“Now I actually look forward to climbing those stairs each morning.”
+The client expressed her delight with the transformation, saying, “I never imagined I could love working in what used to be our storage dump.
+Now I actually look forward to climbing those stairs each morning.”

 Under-Stair Innovations